Solar System Science Project

 - Cut Foam balls in half. – For each planet, I looked at the size of the planet with R and we decided which sized foam ball would work best.

 - Decorate – I will list in a minute how we picked the colors/decorations we did but you will want to either paint or glitter your planets accordingly.

 - Make sure you have comets and an asteroid belt. – For our comet R made it with blue glitter because it is cold.
 You can use glue and glitter for the tail.
-For the asteroid belt we did a ring of blue.
-We broke small pieces of a foam ball and painted them grey to go in our asteroid belt.
+For the asteroid belt, we did a ring of blue.
+We broke small pieces of a foam ball and painted them gray to go in our asteroid belt.

 - Sun – R says, “The sun is a big ball of gas.
 It needs to look like it’s on fire.
 Make it yellow.
 Then add some orange glitter to make the point.